Tuesday, December 31, 2019

 Makes a great gift.
 Available at this web site.

-There's a new term that's been floating around the sports world this year — GOAT.
+There's a new term that's been floating around the sports world in recent years — GOAT.
 It stands for Greatest of All Time and sports announcers and writers seem to love shouting each other down to declare their choice for greatest of all time in whatever sport they happen to be talking about at the time.
 Does it really matter?
 We all have our favorites and who gets to say who's greatest and why.
 Acknowledge the athlete without anointing him or her to a throne of majesty.
 Even if you tried to name a group, somebody would be left out and somebody would argue about somebody who is included and there really is no measure, so let it go.
 With that said, the argument rises in Alaska dog mushing too.
 Who is the greatest?
 Rick Swenson with his five Iditarod wins?
 George Attla or Doc Lombard with their numerous sprint racing achievements?
 Or do you go back to the historic mushers, Leonhard Seppala or Scotty Allen?
 My choice for that group would be Carl Huntington.
 Among all the dog drivers who have run the big modern races Carl is the only one who won the Iditarod, the World Championship sprint race in Anchorage and the North American Championship in Fairbanks.
 Although he ran the slowest winning Iditarod time, he won by the largest margin of victory, almost a full day ahead of his nearest challenger.
 As one well-known musher has said, "he could take your dogs and beat you with them."
 That said, what follows here is an article I wrote about Carl for the book "Iditarod the First Ten Years."
 Greatest of all time?
 Maybe.
 He at least belongs in the discussion.

 Excerpted from the book "Iditarod, The first Ten Years."